CDCgov/irma-core/README.md

-***This document is under governance review.
-When the review completes as appropriate per local and agency processes, the project team will be allowed to remove this notice.
-This material is draft.***

 # IRMA-core

 **IRMA-core** is suite of subcommands for both stand-alone and integrated use with [IRMA](https://cdcgov.github.io/irma) for *select portions* of the virus sequence assembly process.
 Processes integrated with IRMA are subject to more rapid internal revision and change while stand-alone processes will attempt to avoid breaking CLI changes where possible.
 More primitive bioinformatic functionality in IRMA-core can sometimes be pushed down to [The Zoe Anthology](https://github.com/CDCgov/zoe) library for general use cases (PRs welcomed).